- LL.M., Arizona State University Sandra Day O’Connor College of Law, 2014

 - Religious liberties

-Prior to joining the faculty, Spreng was Associate Professor of Law and taught Bankruptcy, Civil Procedure, and Constitutional Law for nine years at Arizona Summit Law School, where she was a leader in cutting-edge curriculum development, course integration, and innovative classroom teaching methodologies and materials.
-She has also taught Legal Writing, Research and Analysis and Pretrial Practice at Atlanta’s John Marshall Law School.
+Prior to arriving at St. Mary’s, Spreng was Associate Professor of Law and taught Bankruptcy, Civil Procedure, and Constitutional Law for nine years at Arizona Summit Law School, where she led cutting-edge curriculum development efforts, designed and delivered integrated courses, and regularly created innovative classroom teaching methods and materials, such as The Great Civil Procedure Shootout.
+She also taught Legal Writing, Research and Analysis and Pretrial Practice at Atlanta’s John Marshall Law School.

-She is the author of the book, Abortion and Divorce Law in Ireland, and her articles about a possible Ninth Circuit Court of Appeals reorganization are leaders in the field and oft-cited in Congressional testimony.
-She won Arizona Summit’s 2013 Faculty Scholarship Award.
+Spreng is the author of the book, Abortion and Divorce Law in Ireland, and her articles about possible Ninth Circuit Court of Appeals reorganization are leaders in the field.
+She won Arizona Summit’s 2013-14 Faculty Scholarship Award and maintains scholarly interests in religious and other individual liberties and food and drug, and pharmacy law.

 Abortion and Divorce Law in Ireland (2004)